tahsinchoudhury/tahsinchoudhury.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year undergraduate student in Computer Science and Engineering at the University of Dhaka, where my supervisor is Dr. Md Mosaddek Khan.
+I am a final-year undergraduate student in Computer Science and Engineering at the University of Dhaka, where I am lucky to have Dr. Md Mosaddek Khan as my supervisor.
 I have a strong interest in deep learning research, and I have recently published at EMNLP 2025 System Demonstrations.
 Previously, I spent a significant amount of time in competitive programming, which helped sharpen my problem-solving skills and strengthen my algorithmic thinking.

 Feel free to reach out if you have any questions or want to discuss my work!